rupaligawate/rupaligawate/README.md

-- 👋 Hi, I’m @rupaligawate
+- 👋 Hi, I’m @rupali
 - 👀 I’m interested in learning and working on technology driven projects, particularly in coding and software development.
 - 🌱 I’m currently completing my data analytics course.
 - 💞️ I’m looking to collaborate on exciting projects related data analytics or any beginner friendly programming tasks.
-- 📫 How to reach me rupsynatkar@gmail.com
+- 📫 How to reach me gawaterupa@gmail.com
 - 😄 Pronouns: she
 - ⚡ Fun fact: I share my birthday with my son!